 Residents have an opportunity to teach medical students and physician assistant (PA) students.
-Tufts University School of Medicine and Boston University School of Medicine medical students complete their third-year clerkship and PA students from MCPHS University complete their psychiatry rotation in the department.
-Residents may also choose to participate in a medical interviewing course for first-year medical students from Tufts as team leaders.
+Tufts University School of Medicine and Boston University School of Medicine medical students complete their third-year clerkship and PA students from MGH and MCPHS University complete their psychiatry rotation in the department.
+Through St. Elizabeth’s academic partnership with BU School of Medicine, many of our providers move on to become faculty at BUSM.
+Residents may also choose to participate in a medical interviewing course for first-year medical students from Boston University as team leaders.
 Residents are actively involved in supervising students on the inpatient and consult services.
 In addition, senior residents also have an opportunity to lead didactic sessions on core topics in psychiatry for interns and students.
 Instruction is provided on how to give feedback to students.

 Training in Psychoanalysis